aholstenson/transitory/README.md

 ## Automatic expiry

 Limiting the maximum amount of time an entry can exist in the cache can be done by using `expireAfterWrite(timeInMs)`.
-For now its recommended to use this together with `maxSize` as removal is lazily executed when the cache is updated and needs to evict old data.
+Entries are lazy evaluated and will be removed when the values are set or deleted from the cache.

 ```javascript
 const cache = transitory()